ekedonald/Implementing-a-Client-Server-Architecture-using-MySQL-Database-Management-System/README.md

 ![restart mysql](./images/3.%20systemctl%20restart%20mysql.png)

-### Step 4: Install MySQL Client Software on the MySQL Client Linux Server
+### Step 4: Install the MySQL-Client Software on the MySQL Client Linux Server

 * Click on the Instance ID of the **mysql_client**.